 While engineering solutions such as vibration-dampening seating and engine isolation can reduce the whole body vibration levels associated with back pain, they do not mitigate the effects of extended static sitting.
 It is also not clear whether the frequencies of vibration reduced by specialized seating is the same ranges of the vibration spectrum which affect cognition, balance, and proprioception.
 Vibration-dampening seating is also very expensive (approximately $6000 USD per seat), limiting its feasibility for many producers.
 Alternatively, procedural controls such as rest breaks can be applied immediately without a cash investment.
 Advice commonly given to workers who are seated for extended periods is to get up and move around periodically to reduce musculoskeletal effects.
 For example, the Canadian Centre for Occupational Health and Safety recommends standing up and moving for 5-10 minutes out of every hour.
 There is also evidence that specific neck, arm, and leg movements performed after vibration can reduce vibration-related decrements in balance and proprioception.
 It may be that an appropriately-designed ‘alternate activity break’ can reduce the combined effects of seating and vibration, thereby reducing the risk of back and hip pain, egress injuries, and operator-error-related collisions.

 The objective of this project is to develop a procedural control in the form of an intervention program appropriate for delivery to farmers.
-This project will leverage our pilot project into subsequent efficacy trials in our lab, usability trials and user focus groups with farmers, followed by field testing for effectiveness.
+This project will involve the use of efficacy trials in the CCHSA Ergonomics Lab (https://research-groups.usask.ca/ergolab/), usability trials and user focus groups with farmers, followed by field testing for effectiveness.

 Aims of Project

-In order to deliver a procedural control and implementation plan suitable for wide-scale implementation or evaluation, this project will complete the following objectives:
+In order to deliver a procedural control and implementation plan suitable for wide-scale use or evaluation, this project will:

 - Assemble a stakeholder advisory group of producers and other knowledge-users to help direct the study.